-One of the most essential aspects to maintaining a clean office and ensuring a productive work environment is by following a commercial cleaning checklist.
-By implementing a cleaning schedule for when certain areas are to be cleaned and what tasks need to be performed will help keep your business looking it’s best.
-The following 30-point commercial cleaning checklist can be used by you or your cleaning service to create a standard of clean that fit’s your office’s particular needs.
+One of the most essential aspects to maintaining a clean office and ensuring a productive work environment is by documenting your cleaning tasks.
+By implementing a cleaning schedule for when certain areas are to be cleaned and what tasks need to be performed will help keep your employees healthy and the office looking it’s best.
+Following a well thought out office cleaning checklist for your employees or your commercial cleaning service will help create a standard of clean that fit’s your businesses particular needs.

 Commercial Restrooms need to stay clean and sanitary.
 When bathrooms are not adequately maintained, they can become unsightly and even lead to irreparable damage.
-For the sake of your employees and customers health, it’s important to sanitize restroom surfaces frequently.
-Otherwise, restroom visits may turn into an unpleasant experience.
+It's important to sanitize restroom surfaces frequently to keep a your employees and customers safe.
+Otherwise, restroom visits may turn into an unpleasant experience and can lead to someone becoming sick.
 From sinks and soap dispensers to light switches and door handles, no surface should be overlooked.
 When restrooms remain clean, it bodes well for a pristine and constructive work environment.

 1. Empty Trash (Replace Liners)

 2. Sinks, Countertops, Toilets, Urinals (Clean, Sanitize, Polish)

 4. Dispensers: Soap, Tissue, Towels (Fill, Clean, Sanitize)

 7. Door Handles, Light Switches (Sanitize)